 Reset Network Settings

-Resetting the network settings on your iPhone erases all Wi-Fi, Cellular, VPN, and Bluetooth settings to their factory defaults.
+Resetting the network settings on your iPhone erases all Wi-Fi, Cellular, VPN, and APN settings to their factory defaults.
 If an issue with your iPhone’s WI-Fi or Cellular Data is preventing iCloud Private Relay from working, Reset Network Settings may fix the problem.

 Deeper software issues can be difficult to track down.
 Rather than trying, we’re going to erase all network settings and give them a fresh start.